 Ideally located at the gateway to Disney Tokyo Resort, The Ambassador Hotel will take you back in time to America in the 1930s.
 In the art-deco style hotel, guests can enjoy Disney character dining and character-themed rooms.

-The luxury hotel includes comfortable rooms, fine restaurants, and daily shuttle service to the parks.
+The luxury hotel includes comfortable rooms, fine restaurants, and a daily shuttle service to the parks.
 Ikspiari is a shopping, dining, and entertaining area situated next to the Disney Ambassador Hotel.
+Check availability.

 Tokyo DisneySea Hotel MiraCosta

 Tokyo DisneySea Hotel MiraCosta is located within the DisneySea theme park.
 Guests can relax after their day of adventuring and soak up the views of Harbor of Porto Paradiso.